-The RPM is responsible for working with the surgeons, fellows, and the research team on a of clinical research projects primarily involving retrospective data management and statistical analysis to assess outcomes for our robot-assisted surgical procedures.
+The RPM is responsible for working with the surgeons, fellows and the research team on variety of clinical research projects for the Plastics Service , both retrospective and prospective in nature.
 Commitment to accuracy, high attention-to-detail, and ability to work independently are critical competencies for the role.

 Manage the functions and activities of assigned projects within the research organization.

 Be responsible for database development and database research of the Plastics Service in Department of Surgery.

 Clean up, assimilate and merge existing databases that have been created in the service for various research projects and clinical operations purposes.